 Length needed for that segment:

 Comparative Length (each segment):

-    Shorter shoelaces needed for each segment than those supplied with the shoes.
+Shorter shoelaces needed for each segment than for the whole shoe.

-    Longer ends on each segment if existing shoelaces are re-used (+52% on average).
+Longer ends if existing shoelaces are re-used (+52% on average).